stites/rwh/notes/031-notes-from-ch05.md

 if we omit exports everything is exported. `module X where` if we export Unit, then nothing is exported. `module X() where`

+ghc expects a `Main` file.
+This can be configured accoring to the `main-is` file

+in haskell, much like with the V8 optimizing and non-optimizing compilers, you want to seperate out points of uncertainty (io/try-catch) from the optimizable code.

+relying on type inference is a bad idea - adds degrees of freedom for the compiler.

+`undefined` and `error::[Char]->a` will both typecheck no matter where we use it.